Psi-Sampler: Initial Particle Sampling for SMC-Based Inference-Time Reward Alignment in Score Models: -Sampler: pCNL-Based Initial Particle Sampling

 \subsection{Initial Particle Sampling}

 To sample initial particles using MCMC for the subsequent SMC process, we follow standard practices to ensure effective mixing and reduce sample autocorrelation.
 Specifically, we discard the initial portion of each chain as burn-in~\cite{216920b6-7e32-3767-8d02-cac746ef1295burnin} and apply thinning by subsampling at fixed intervals to mitigate high correlation between successive samples.
 A constant step size is used across iterations.
 Although adaptive step size schemes may improve convergence, we opt for a fixed-step approach for simplicity.
-Once the initial particles are sampled, we apply the existing SMC-based method~\cite{wu2023tds, uehara2025inference}. \paragraph{Comparison of SMC Initialization in a Toy Experiment.}
+Once the initial particles are sampled, we apply the existing SMC-based method~\cite{wu2023tds, uehara2025inference}.